 Choc-Orange Luscious Lip Balm

-I’ve published the recipe in my guest post at Safe Cosmetics Australia.
+My recipe is in my book (which you can download – in PDF form – for free, or you can buy the paperback or kindle versions if you prefer).
 It’s very simple and contains beeswax, coconut oil, grated cocoa or shea butter, honey, cocoa, natural vitamin E oil, and orange essential oil (optional).
-If you don’t have all those ingredients on hand, as I said in my guest post, the basic recipe for lip balm is 1 part liquid oil to one part beeswax by weight, so why not experiment with what you do have?
+If you don’t have all those ingredients on hand, as I said in my book, the basic recipe for lip balm is 1 part liquid oil to one part beeswax by weight, so why not experiment with what you do have?
 Just be aware that not all essential oils are comfortable on your lips!

 Whipped Shea Body Butter